~~ INFORMATION FLOW #2 ~~ June 2002 ~~~ Ramana Rao ~~~ @ inxight.com

 acquiring information plays a major role.
 These limits drive people

-to "satisfice" in their decision-making as opposed to "optimize" as in
+to "satisfice" in their decision-making as opposed to "optimize"

 prior economic theory.
 People don't look for the best choice.